 After drilling the holes ties or struts are provided inside the drilled holes and pressure grouted to give greater stability.
 In the case of piled retaining walls, the tie-back system is drilled through whaler beams installed between the piles as shown in the figure.
 Steel rods are placed inside the drilled holes and grouted under high pressure.
-This creates a bulb-like anchor at the end of the rods which prevents the tie backs from pull out load.
+This creates a bulb-like anchor at the rods’ end, preventing the tie-backs from pulling out the load.

 These walls can be very tall and support high loads and are ideal for smaller areas that need earth retention.